kkensuke/myjb-en/_sources/pages/tools/usefulMacApps/usefulMacApps.md

 ## [Syntax Highlight](https://github.com/sbarex/SourceCodeSyntaxHighlight#installation)
-`Syntax Highlight` is a free and open source app for highlighting the syntax of source code in Quick Look.
+`Syntax Highlight` is a free and open source app for highlighting the syntax of source code in Quick Look (press space key on a file).

 ## [VS Code](https://code.visualstudio.com/)
 `VS Code` is a free and open source code editor.
 It is famous for its many useful extensions.
 Useful extensions are listed in [here](../usefulVScodeExtensions/usefulVScodeExtensions.md).